Tags | #chrome, #security | Date | |

 if (keyPressState == BYPASS_SEQUENCE.length) {

-Along with this patch, the Chromium team released a public document titled: Deprecating Powerful Features on Insecure Origins.
+Along with this code change, the Chromium developers added a comment linking to a public document titled: Deprecating Powerful Features on Insecure Origins.

-Though it made no mention of the bypass code, it included instructions for how to bypass SSL errors during development and testing.
-I presume this is what was meant by the “other approaches are both safer and have fewer side-effects” comment in the code snippet above.
+Though the document made no mention of the bypass code itself, it included instructions for how to bypass SSL errors during development and testing:

 You can use